dcknuth/esp32-with-display/README.md

 Now I think I know what I need to get some other examples to run before I start with an actual project.
 I have gotten these included projects to also run:
 * [tft-rainbow](tft-rainbow) Draws a few things to the screen
 * [flash_png](flash_png) Draws a panda PNG to the screen with different backgrounds.
 Does not use the card reader, but loads via a .h file to flash instead.
 I needed to move a function to the top of the code so it would not be seen as undeclared
 * [tf_card](tf_card) This one is not working yet.
 It will not see the card if it is >4G and will fail at initialization.
 With a 4G card it sees the card, but seems to have trouble reading the file.
-I will test with another card soon
+I will test with another card soon.
+UPDATE: It was not the card.
+Even though the example code specifically says to initialize the CF card reader first, you actually need to initialize the TFT first.
+The tf_card code should now work
 * [rotary_encoder](rotary_encoder) This is not one of the included programs, but I will need a rotating dial for a project and this was just a quick test.
 This was the hook up with the included connector
 ![Rotary Encoder connections](rotary_encoder.png)
 Seems to work fine given 3.3 volts.
 Thanks to [The Drone Bot Workshop](https://dronebotworkshop.com/rotary-encoders-arduino/) for a place to start.
 Encoder was left over from a [light up dress project](https://www.youtube.com/watch?v=S583nWCTwY8)